sage-code/maj/README.md

 # Maj

-Maj is an innovative new language designed for artificial reasoning: (AR)
+Maj is an artificial language for communication and artificial reasoning;

 **Attributes:**